open-cluster-management-io/enhancements/enhancements/sig-architecture/82-addon-template/README.md

 #### Alpha

-At first, This proposal will be in the alpha stage and needs to meet
+At first, This proposal will be in the alpha stage and needs to meet:

 1. The new APIs are reviewed and accepted;
 2. Implementation is completed to support the functionalities;
 3. Develop test cases to demonstrate this proposal works correctly;